Józef Święcicki Tenement: History

 Because of the rich architectural design, the initial cost of construction was exceeded by 65%.
 Józef Święcicki moved to his house, then located at 38 Danzigerstraße in autumn 1896, with his wife Mary and their adopted son Hugo.

 In 1896, the architect expanded the edifice on Cieszkowskiego street, and three years later he added another floor to the structure, using wattle and daub technique, with the supervision of his colleague Rudolf Kern.

 Joseph Święcicki had his business office housed in the wing onto Cieszkowskiego street.
 The tenement was used as a real showcase towards potential customers, enhancing Święcicki's own capabilities and creative skills by displaying lushly adorned facades.

 In the 1910s, Dr Max Graeupner lived in the tenement: he was the head of the Women's clinic located at today's 8 20 Stycznia 1920 Street.

-In the 1920s, the building has housed a fashion warehouse for men and military supplies depot.
+In the 1920s, the building housed a fashion warehouse for men and military supplies depot.

 In July 2008, a plaque in memory of Józef Święcicki has been placed on the wing onto Cieszkowskiego street.